sravanimudhiraj0707/Atliq-Sales-Insights/README.md

 - Analyzing Revenue contribution by customer type

 # Insights
--There is a decrease in the revenue trend from 2017-2020 -Delhi NCR is the highest contributor in Revenue and Sales quantity by Market -E-commerce gives the highest revenue contribution by customer type -Surat gives highest profit % by market
+- There is a decrease in the revenue trend from 2017-2020
+- Delhi NCR is the highest contributor in Revenue and Sales quantity by Market
+- E-commerce gives the highest revenue contribution by customer type
+- Surat gives highest profit % by market
--Central Market contributes to more Revenue
+- Central Market contributes to more Revenue

 # Author
 project By: Sravani G